 This L.A. foundation has an international footprint and a domestic portfolio.
 Areas of giving include Catholic Sisters, children with HIV/AIDS, foster youth, homelessness, multiple sclerosis, safe water, and substance abuse prevention.

-This private family funder is exclusive to Santa Barbara County, California and is a big supporter of nonprofit longevity and sustainability.
-Funding areas of interest are arts and culture, education, health and human services, children, youth and families, and civic and community
+This private family funder is exclusive to Santa Barbara County and is a big supporter of nonprofit longevity and sustainability.
+Funding interests are arts and culture, education, health and human services, children, youth and families, and civic and community

 This prominent L.A. funder supports both Jewish and secular causes through grantmaking.
 Areas of support include education, human services, education, Jewish causes, arts & culture, and civic life.